A Fairly Thorough Guide to Understanding Velocity vs. Capacity

 Let’s go back to those earlier definitions and expand them with relative estimation.

-Capacity is an estimate of the future; velocity is a measurement of the past.
+Capacity planning is an estimate of the future; velocity is a measurement of the past.
 That’s your north star.
 Capacity is an estimate of the total amount of engineering time available in a given sprint.
-Planning based on capacity means planning based on future expectations of available time, i.e., an estimate relative to the expected future.
+Effective capacity planning should be based on future expectations of available time, i.e., an estimate relative to the expected future.

 Velocity is a measurement of the average amount of story points delivered in a given time period.
 Planning based on velocity means basing your estimates on past performance, i.e., an estimate relative to the measured past.

 Ideally, capacity and velocity work in conjunction.
-Velocity measures what a team is doing, on average, over time, and capacity estimates what a team is actually able to do in the next sprint (whether that be above or below average).
+Velocity measures what a team is doing, on average, over time, and the capacity planning process estimates what a team is actually able to do in the next sprint (whether that be above or below average).

 Velocity is about measurement.
 But the math is minimal.